vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

   - vSphere 7, if vSphere with Tanzu is not enabled.

-### Import Base Image template for Tanzu Kubernetes Grid Cluster Deployment
+### <a id=import-base-image-template-for-tkg-cluster-deployment> </a> Import Base Image template for Tanzu Kubernetes Grid Cluster Deployment

 Before create the management cluster, ensure that the base image template is imported into vSphere and is available as a template.
 To import a base image template into vSphere: